RamSaw/SoftwareDesign/README.md

 'n' to take off equipment

 To load specific map pass a path to map file as an argument to the application.

+If no argument passed then map will be generated randomly.